nui-ai/mediapipe/BUILDING.md

     ```
    + This should be stressed: a mere bazel clean --expunge is not enough to clear _all_ bazel caches.
 See the end parts of https://chatgpt.com/c/68ce82f1-d284-8327-90a0-e4980994cf35 for a delination of what it clears. the above trashing of specific paths is aligned to the way that this repository uses specific caching paths after we added a fixed cache location for it to avoid it from avoiding incremental building by pip's ephemeral isolated build environments.
    + This does not clear the wheel installed binary of mediapipe which `pip install .` installs into the active python environment! only `pip uninstall mediapipe` does that!
+   + This does not uninstall the mediapipe python package (only a `pip uninstall mediapipe` does, but don't do that, just repeat the pip install for updating, as `pip uninstall` causes the known issue described below).

 8. above we dealt with one example C++ main which runs the hands pipeline. but there are three C++ example mains which build and use the hand tracking pipeline, all of which run it over an input video.
    + their build commands and run commands are originally described in [their shared build file](mediapipe/examples/desktop/hand_tracking/BUILD)